 - Using a mortar and pestle, partially grind the rosemary, thyme, and fennel seed.
 Break the spices up rather than grinding them.

-- In the end there should still be recognizable pieces of the rosemary, etc. Mix the ingredients in a pot.
-Simmer for an hour or two.
+- In the end, there should still be recognizable pieces of the rosemary, etc.

 - Just before serving, add raw shrimp.
 Simmer until shrimp is done, stirring, about 2 minutes.